m-umairali/Text-Summarize-Project/README.md

 # Text-Summarize-Project
-This project summarize the long text
+This project summarize the long text.